KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-refresh-build)=
 [`--refresh-build`](cmdline-refresh-build) (or `-r`)
-Recreate the build system and make from scratch.
+Removes the build directory for a module before the build phase starts.
+This has the desired side effect of forcing `kde-builder` to re-configure the module and build it from a "pristine" state with no existing temporary or intermediate output files.
+Use this option if you have problems getting a module to build but realize it will take longer (possibly much longer) for the build to complete as a result.
+When in doubt use this option for the entire `kde-builder` run.

 (cmdline-reconfigure)=
 [`--reconfigure`](cmdline-reconfigure)
 Run `cmake` (for KDE modules) or `configure` (for Qt) again, without cleaning the build directory.
+Usually you actually want `--refresh-build`, but if you are 100% sure your change to `cmake-options` will not invalidate your current intermediate output then this can save some time.
 You should not normally have to specify this, as kde-builder will detect when you change the relevant options and automatically re-run the build setup.
 This option is implied if `--refresh-build` is used.